chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/reference/python/collection.md

 - `query_embeddings` - The embeddings to get the closest neighbors of.
 Optional.
 - `query_texts` - The document texts to get the closest neighbors of.
 Optional.
+- `ids` - The list of ids to limit search space to.
+Optional.
 - `n_results` - The number of neighbors to return for each query_embedding or query_texts.
 Optional.
 - `where` - A Where type dict used to filter results by.
 E.g. `{$and: [{"color" : "red"}, {"price": 4.20}]}`.
 Optional.
 - `where_document` - A WhereDocument type dict used to filter by the documents.
 E.g. `{"$contains" : "hello"}`.
 Optional.